techdev-solutions/ansible-container/docs/rst/reference/build.rst

 images built for each of the containers in your orchestration.
 This is analogous to ``docker build``.

+**New in version 0.3.0**

+During the build, Ansible Container will commit a new container image layer for each role, play, and include.
+As a full playbook run can take quite a bit of time, Ansible Container reuses built layers provided that the role, play, or include for that layer has not changed.
+It's also smart enough to consider whether the ``src`` content referenced in a particular task has changed.

 .. option:: --flatten

 By default, Ansible Container commits the changes your playbook made to the base image,